About the digital legal lab

 From Regulating Human Behavior to Regulating Data

 Tilburg University is the coordinating partner of the Digital Legal Studies collaboration.
-The consortium is hosted by the Department of Law, Technology, Markets & Society (LTMS) at Tilburg Law School.
+The consortium is hosted by the Tilburg Institute for Law, Technology, and Society (TILT) at Tilburg Law School.

 At Radboud University Nijmegen, the Digital Legal Studies consortium is hosted by the university’s Faculty of Law.